Search and discovery on YouTube

 - Consider making broadly appealing, shareable videos.
 These could help you to reach new fans who might not yet know your channel.

 - Keep up your channel’s momentum.
-Creators and Artists are eligible for On The Rise based on subscriber level (starting at 1K subs - Opal level), as well as metrics such as videos uploaded, growth in views. and growth in subscribers.
+Creators and Artists are eligible for On The Rise based on subscriber level, as well as metrics such as videos uploaded, growth in views, and growth in subscribers.

 - See how often your videos appear on the trending tab by looking at YouTube Analytics Traffic sources report, clicking the ‘Browse features’ link, and looking at the data for ‘Trending’.